A Survey on Semantic Communications in Internet of Vehicles: Applications of Semantic Communication in IoV

-As the complexity of intelligent transportation systems increases, multi-task processing capabilities have become increasingly important. \cite{10095672} discussed a scalable multi-task semantic communication system (SMSC-FIR), that focuses on tasks such as vehicle re-identification (ReID), vehicle color classification, and vehicle type classification.
+As the complexity of intelligent transportation systems increases, multitask processing capabilities have become increasingly important.
+Ref.~\cite{10095672} discussed a scalable multitask semantic communication system (SMSC-FIR) that focuses on tasks such as vehicle reidentification (ReID), vehicle color classification, and vehicle type classification.
 The system prioritizes the transmission of critical semantic features using a Feature Importance Ranking (FIR) method.
-Specifically, the system first extracts semantic features related to multiple tasks using a joint semantic encoder, then ranks these features based on their importance levels, and prioritizes the transmission of the most important features.
-This approach not only enhances the system's adaptability to dynamic channel conditions but also significantly improves the efficiency of multi-task processing.
-However, the system's performance in handling more complex combinations of traffic tasks requires further investigation.
+The experiment made use of the VeRi-776 dataset, which contains more than 50,000 images of 776 vehicles.
+The results demonstrate that under low-SNR conditions, the SMSC-FIR outperformed the existing state-of-the-art methods in various tasks.
+For instance, at 0 dB, compared to the sequential selection and random selection methods, the performance of vehicle reidentification (ReID) was improved by 40.0\% and 212.2\%, respectively, the performance of color classification was enhanced by 11.0\% and 9.8\%, respectively, and the performance of type classification was increased by 6.9\% and 7.0\%, respectively.
+This result indicates that through feature importance ranking and dynamic coding rate adjustment, SMSC-FIR can effectively improve task performance in complex multitask scenarios, especially when the channel conditions are poor.